 Meal: Breakfast-Brunch/Accommodation: On Cruise

-Early Morning wake up with Tai Chi Session on Sundek.
-You have opperturnity to enjoy the sun raising from the bay.
-After breakfast, you will visit a spectacular limestone grotto and then go back to the boat for a final glimpse of Ha Long Bay while cruising back to the dock.
-Checkout and the boat arrives at the harbor by noon for the drive back to Hanoi.
-You will then have free time.
-Overnight in Hanoi hotel.
+Kickstart your day with an early Tai Chi Session on the sundeck and you will be rewarded with an unparalleled visual glory of the sun peeking above the watery horizon.
+After breakfast, you will visit an enigmatic limestone grotto and then go back to the ship for a final glimpse of Ha Long Bay as you cruise back to the dock.
+Check out as the ship arrives at the harbor by noon and drive back to Hanoi for your flight to Hue.
+On your arrival, you will be transferred to the hotel.
+Check in to your room and stay overnight in Hue.

 Day 7: Hue